 - T3 – The best running headphones 2018 for gym, exercise and running

-Music and listening to podcasts while we travel around is critical to me.
+Music and listening to podcasts while I travel around are critical to me.
 After years of using the standard corded Apple EarPods with 3.5 mm Headphone Plug, I researched the best exercise-based, waterproof, long life earbuds I could find.

-I used to use a very basic Panasonic RP-HS34-K Headphones, and were happy with them, even though they don’t have controls for volume or a mic.
+I used very basic Panasonic RP-HS34-K Headphones for a few years and was happy with them, even though they don’t have controls for volume or a mic.
 In November 2018, I purchased the Jabra Elite Sport True Wireless Earbud.
-They were quite pricey, but included a number of features I was looking for:
+They were quite pricey, but included several features I was looking for:

 - Waterproof and comes with a 3-year warranty against sweat damage

-- Long lasting battery – more than four hours of play time, coupled with a portable charging case that means I have a total thirteen hours of power at my disposal.
+- Long-lasting battery – more than four hours of playtime, coupled with a portable charging case: that means I have a total of thirteen hours of power at my disposal.

 - Microphone – there are two microphones in each earbud, apparently designed to ensure only my voice is heard clearly and that there is no distraction from my environment.

 - Don’t fall out of my ears while I run.
-This is the first pair of non-over the ear headphones/earbuds so have been apprehensive about them falling out while I run.
-Luckily they come with 8 different sized covers to test out in my ears.
-This ensures a snug fit but also the removal of outside noise.
+This is the first pair of non-over the ear headphones/earbuds, so I have been apprehensive about them falling out while I run.
+But they come with 8 different sized covers to test out in your ears, ensuring a snug fit and the removal of outside noise.